Our School Council Members are:

 What is a School Council and what does it do?

 All Government schools in Victoria have a School Council.
-They are legally formed bodies that are given powers to set the key directions of a school within Departmental provided guidelines.
+They are legally constituted bodies that are given powers to set the broad direction of a school, in accordance with Ministerial Order 1280 Constitution of Government Schoolk Councils, and the Education and Training Reform Act 2006.
 In doing this, a School Council is able to directly influence the quality of education that the School provides for its students.

 Who is on the School Council?

 More than one third of the total members must be from this category.
-Department of Education and Training (DET) employees can be Parent members at their child’s school as long as they are not employed at the school.
+Department of Education and Training (DET) employees can be Parent members at their child’s school as long as they are not engaged in work at the school.

 Members of this category may make up no more than one third of the total membership of school council.
 The Principal of the School is automatically one of these members.

-Members of this category are co-opted by a decision of the Council because of their special skills, interests or experiences.
+Members are co-opted by a decision of the Council because of their special skills, interests or experiences.
 DET employees are not eligible to be Community Members.

-The term of office for all Members is two years.
-Half the members must retire each year, creating vacancies for the annual School Council Elections.
+Generally, the term of office for all Members is two years.
+The term of office of half the members expires each year, creating vacancies for the annual school council elections.

 Why is Parent membership so important?

-Parents on School Councils provide important viewpoints and have valuable skills that can help shape the direction of the School.
-Those parents who become active on a School Council find their involvement satisfying in itself and may also find that their children feel a greater sense of belonging.
+Parents on School Councils provide important viewpoints and have valuable skills and a range of experiences and knowledge that can help inform and shape the direction of the School.
+Those parents who become active on a School Council find their involvement satisfying and may also find that their children feel a greater sense of belonging.

 How can you become involved?

-The most obvious way is to vote in the elections, which are held in Term 1 each year.
+The most obvious way is to participate in and vote in the elections, which are held in Term 1 each year.
 However, ballots are only held if more people nominate as candidates than there are positions vacant.
-In view of this, you might seriously consider:
+In view of this, you might consider:

 Do I need special experience to be on School Council?

-No. what you do need is an interest in your child’s school and the desire to work in partnership with others to help shape the School’s future.
+Each member brings their own valuable life skills and knowledge to the role.
+However, councillors may need to develop skills and acquire knowledge in areas that are unfamiliar to them.
+It is important to have an interest in your child's school and the desire to work in partnership with others to help shape the school's future.

 What do you need to do to stand for election?

-The Principal will issue a notice and call for nominations following the commencement of Term 1 each year.
+The Principal will issue a Notice of Election and Call for nominations following the commencement of Term 1 each year.
 All School Council elections must be completed by the end of March.
 If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent Category.
-DET employees whose child is enrolled in a school in which they are not employed are eligible to nominate as parents for the School Council where their child is enrolled.
-Once the nomination form is completed, return it to the Principal within the timeframe stated on the Notice of Election Schedule.
-You will receive a Nomination Form Receipt in the mail following the receipt of your completed nomination.
+DET employees whose child is enrolled in a school in which they are not engaged in work, are eligible to nominate for parent membership of the School Council at that school.
+Once the nomination form is completed, return it to the Principal within the time stated on the Notice of Election.
+You will receive a Nomination Form Receipt in the mail or by hand following the receipt of your completed nomination.
 If there are more nominations received than there are vacancies on Council, a ballot will be conducted during the two weeks after the call for nominations has closed.